wkiri/MTE/src/pds4_bundle_template/document/readme.txt

   and the component label (Element or Mineral).

 - properties.csv: Table containing unique property names.
-Each property is stored in all lower case with spaces between words.
+Each property name is stored in all lower case with spaces between words.

 - contains.csv: Table linking targets to components.
 Fields include the target id (as above), component name (as above), and two sentence